SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

    * - ``DEFAULT_PROPERTIES``
      - Mandatory
      - ``sqload-jdbc.properties``
-     -
+     - ``-D``
-     - ``-D`` flags are not dynamically adjustable at runtime.
+     - When the service initializes, it looks for the variable DEFAULT_PROPERTIES, which corresponds to the default sqload-jdbc.properties file.
 Once the service is running with a specified properties file, this setting will remain unchanged as long as the service is operational.
 To modify it, you must shut down the service, edit the properties file, and then restart the service.
 Alternatively, you can modify it via a POST request, but this change will only affect the specific load request and not the default setting for all requests.

 Installing the Admin Server and SQLoader Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^